TimoKats/pylan/readme.md

 [![stars - pylan](https://img.shields.io/github/stars/TimoKats/pylan?style=social)](https://github.com/TimoKats/pylan)
 [![forks - pylan](https://img.shields.io/github/forks/TimoKats/pylan?style=social)](https://github.com/TimoKats/pylan)

 Pylan is a library that calulates/analyzes the combined impact of recurring events.
-For example, it can be used to analyze the impact of financial projections, like investment gains, savings, and inflation.
+For example, it can be used to make financial projections, like investment gains, savings, and inflation.

 ## Getting started